gparatore123/nightmare/modules/06-ROP/unit_07.md

 # Building a ROP chain from scratch

-The first thing we need to do in order to build a ROP chain is to find gadgets.
-First we will look at doing this manually by searching for gadgets using `objdump` and `grep`.
-Latter we'll look at doing this in a more automated fashion.
+The first thing we need to do to build a ROP chain is to find gadgets.
+First, we will look at doing this manually by searching for gadgets using `objdump` and `grep`.
+Later we'll look at doing this in a more automated fashion.

 ## Finding Some Useful Gadgets